eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 This is the Von Neumann model of computing. _That.is.it._

 However, just having a single program running at a time is boring.
 As it stands it is a simple <a class="txt-link" href="https://en.wikipedia.org/wiki/Batch_processing">batch processing system</a>.
-You can't run multiple programs at once and you can't interact with the system while it is running your program.
+You cannot run multiple programs at once and you cannot interact with the system while it is running your program.
 We want more.
 We need more.

 The body of software that allows us to interact with our laptops in the way we do is called the operating system.